VSoftTechnologies/VSoft.YAML/README.md

 # VSoft.YAML

-## A YAML 1.2 parser and emitter library for Delphi XE2+.
+## A YAML 1.2 and JSON parser and emitter library for Delphi XE2+.

 ## Features